AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

 environment.

-The REPL is a python script called ``lkql_repl.py`` which is found in the :file:`bin` directory of your LKQL installation.
+The REPL is a python script called ``lkql_repl.py`` which is found in the :file:`bin` directory of your GNATcheck installation.
 In order to execute it, you need a Python installation (3.7 or later), along with the ``prompt_toolkit`` module installed: